santisbon/reference/Stable-Diffusion.md

 # Option A - Cloud deployment

-Since my Macbook Air M2 with an 8-core GPU has an **arm**64 architecture and I don't have an **amd**64 machine with NVIDIA GPUs I'll use a cloud instance to illustrate the process.
+Since my Macbook Air M2 with an 8-core GPU has an **arm**64 architecture and I don't have an **amd**64 machine with NVIDIA GPUs I'll use a cloud environment to illustrate the process of deploying to a container that can use CUDA.

 For flexibility on our choice of container registry and other aspects of our target environment, we'll use a VM on the cloud (known as an *instance*) to build our own Docker image.
-For simplicity we'll store the model files in object storage that can be mounted on our container and used without changes to the application code.
-This example uses AWS but the concepts should translate to other options fairly easily.
+For simplicity we'll store the model files in object storage that can be mounted on our container with the help of a utility called s3fs-fuse without changes to the application code.
+This example uses AWS but the concepts should translate to other platforms.

-Make sure you have the AWS CLI installed and configured with your credentials.
+You'll need an AWS account.
+Make sure you have the AWS CLI installed and configured with your AWS credentials.
 Then follow this guide.

-## Create an S3 bucket for the models
+## Set up storage for the models and outputs

+We will:
-Choose a bucket name.
+- Choose a name for the S3 bucket.
 It needs to be unique so add something to it like your name.
-Then copy the model files to the bucket.
+- Copy the model files to the bucket.
+- Create a role for the EC2 service.
+This sets the permissions for the application running on the instance to access the S3 bucket.
+Applications can obtain and refresh temporary security credentials from Amazon EC2 instance metadata.
+AWS SDKs (and in our case s3fs-fuse) do it transparently.

 On your laptop
 ```Shell